 In child welfare work, permanency planning is a systematic effort to provide long-term continuity in a dependent child's care, as an alternative to temporary foster placements.
 This might be done by facilitating adoption, by establishing clear guidelines for remaining in foster care or by helping the child's family become capable of meeting the child's needs.
 (Adapted from Office of Children & Families in the Courts)

 The person who has been determined to have caused or knowingly allowed the maltreatment of a child.
-(U.S. Department of Health and Human Services)
+(Children’s Bureau)

 A child-specific recruitment strategy used by agencies and adoption organizations aiming to present children available for adoption to prospective adoptive parents.
 Photolistings commonly contain pictures of the child, descriptions, and information regarding how adoptive families can learn more about the child.
 (Adapted from AdoptUSKids)